 ALL ASSETS ARE SOLELY OWNED BY THE TRUST TO WHICH THEY ARE GIFTED.
 THE GRANTOR, GIFTOR OR BENEFICIARY IS NOT THE OWNER OF THE ASSETS OF THE TRUST.
 Unless otherwise provided for in writing, EPTC may act solely in a non-fiduciary directed capacity related to communicating your instructions regarding your Trust Holdings directions.
 As such, EPTC relies exclusively on instructions of the applicable designated person as to what Trust Holdings shall be acquired, liquidated and held.

-All other feedback, comments, requests for technical support, and other communications relating to the Platform should be directed to: email@example.com.
+All feedback, comments, requests for technical support, and other communications relating to the Platform should be directed to: [email protected].

-Our authorized agents may monitor and record all or portions of your telephone calls, emails, text messages, chats, and other communications for quality control, customer service, training, security, legal, compliance, and other lawful purposes.
-You hereby consent to such recording.
-That consent is ongoing and need not be confirmed prior to, or during, such monitoring or recording, except to the extent applicable law expressly requires otherwise.
-We may also archive your communications for regulatory and other purposes.
+We, or our authorized agents and third parties, may monitor, track, log, and record all uses of the website or portions of your telephone calls, emails, text messages, chats, or other communications for quality control, customer service, training, security, legal, compliance, and other lawful purposes.
+You hereby consent to such monitoring, logging, tacking, and recording.
+Said consent is ongoing and need not be confirmed prior to, or during, such monitoring, logging, tracking, or recording, except to the extent applicable law expressly requires otherwise.
+We may also archive your access and use of the websites and communications for regulatory and other purposes.